duckietown/docs-brown/book/doc-sky/05-project2-ukf/50-three-spatial-dimension-ukf.md

 It is now time to put your 7D UKF to the test.

 ### In Simulation
-TODO: Make sure the 2D simulation works well and that the 7D UKF works well with it.
+TODO: Ensure that the 2D simulation works well and that the 7D UKF works well with it.

 To run your 7D UKF with simulated data, you need to run ROS on your Raspberry Pi and terminate certain nodes upon running the `pi.screenrc` file: